matteo353/Web-Scraper/readme.md

 ### 1. Python
 Python is a high level programming language that specializes in simplicity and readability.
-This script is written in Python, so you must have it downloaded on your machine to run it.
+This script is written in Python, so you must have it downloaded on your machine to run it

 #### Installation
 If you do not already have python, visit python.org and follow the installation instructions specific to your machine.